Thousands of villages do not have easy access to clean water...

 We're not just giving water - We're giving everything else that water brings.

-Clean water enables the village Center to be more fruitful in its regular activities.
+Clean water enables the villagers to be more fruitful in their regular activities.

-The well installation provides clean water to those that go to the Life Center.
+The well installation provides clean water to those that go to the water wells.

 By placing wells on the property of trusted village leaders, it promotes open, equal and free access to drinking water for all people in a safe and protected location.

-The well also provides clean water to the village.
-For both Life Center and village, clean water drastically reduces water-borne diseases, especially for the most vulnerable.
+The well also provides clean water which drastically reduces water-borne diseases, especially for the most vulnerable.

 Water develops a sense of community in the village, where it never before existed or could exist.